hivemq/mqtt-cli/docs/_docs/logging.md

 ## Direct Logging for Publish and Subscribe

-> If you require debug logging for direct access add the `-d` and `-v` options are available for the basic publish and
+If you require debug logging for direct access, the `-d` (debug) and `-v` (verbose) options are available for the basic publish and subscribe command
-> subscribe command

 ```
 $ mqtt pub -i c1 -t test -m "Hello World" -d -h broker.hivemq.com